google/node-sec-roadmap/chapter-7/child-processes.md

 inputs is not limited to shell scripts: see discussion of image decoders in [BOF][].

-The shell grammar ([docs][shell grammar]) has more layers of interpretation so is arguably more complex than any one SQL grammar.
+The [shell grammar][] has more layers of interpretation so is arguably more complex than any one SQL grammar.

 We can do much better than string concatenation though.
 The code below is vulnerable.